 Shadow of the Tomb Raider release date

 Shadow of the Tomb Raider will be released on September 14th, 2018.
 It will launch on Xbox One, PS4 and PC.
 Square Enix recently confirmed that it’s gone gold, so we’re definitely getting it this year!

-Shadow of the Tomb Raider hands-on preview
+Shadow of the Tomb Raider Preview

 Available September 14 on PS4, Xbox One, and PC